 Perogies (Aid 4)

-Oranges, bananas, watermelon, and strawberries
+Oranges, bananas, and watermelon

 No salt tabs, please bring your own